masterege/masterege/README.md

 - R: Experienced in utilizing R for data analysis and statistical modeling.
 - MATLAB: Proficient in MATLAB for numerical computing and algorithm development.
 - SQL: Skilled in working with relational databases using SQL.
-- C++: Strong foundation in C++ with a focus on implementing data structures and blueprints for efficient programming.
+- C++: Strong foundation in C++ with a focus on implementing data structures, and blueprints in Unreal Engine.

 🎓 As an avid learner, I'm dedicated to expanding my expertise in these technologies and applying them to real-world challenges.